Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Wrist fracture

-Any break that involves end of the 2 long bones of the forearm (radius and ulna) is considered a wrist fracture.
+Any break that involves the end of the 2 long bones of the forearm (radius and ulna) is considered a wrist fracture.
 Although most cases are a simple break treated non-operatively with plaster casts, some are more complex involving the articular surface of the joint and areas of ligament attachments.
 Surgery may be required in these cases.

 Scaphoid Fracture

-Breaking of the scaphoid bone, which is one of the carpal bones in wrist.
+Breaking of the scaphoid bone, which is one of the carpal bones in the wrist.
 Usually, a scaphoid fracture occurs when you fall onto your outstretched hand.
-This is when your palm is flat and your wrist bent backwards as you land on the ground.
+This is when your palm is flat and your wrist is bent backwards as you land on the ground.
 A broken scaphoid bone can be identified by pain around the wrist area, along with bruising/swelling around the wrist.
 The pain of a scaphoid fracture can often be milder than your usual fracture, meaning patients assume it’s a sprain and don’t discover the fracture until visiting a doctor several weeks later.

-Schapholunate Ligament Tear
+Scapholunate Ligament Tear

 The Scapholunate ligament is an important ligament that holds the scaphoid and lunate bones together.
 When ruptured it can cause pain and instability in the wrist.
 The injury often results from a fall onto the outstretched hand.
-These injuries are usually considered as ligament sprains where one or 2 parts of this 3 part ligament is injured, but there is no instability in the wrist.
+These injuries are usually considered as ligament sprains where one or 2 parts of this 3 part ligament are injured, but there is no instability in the wrist.
 Scapholunate ligament tear treatment involves direct anatomical repair.

 TFCC Tear